 Government agencies and professional societies should create and maintain frameworks that incentivise and/or regulate the adherence to the full suite of Recommendations in this Guideline.
-For Government, a key challenge is to make assessment and diagnostic evaluation more accessible, affordable, and equitable for all Australians.
+For Government, a key challenge is to make Comprehensive Needs Assessment and Diagnostic Evaluation more accessible, affordable, and equitable for all Australians.
 The community consultation process that informed the updated Recommendations, yielded extensive evidence of shortcomings in current service provision, that have reportedly led to missed, delayed, and inaccurate diagnoses, and often poor experiences for those seeking an assessment.